Kotor: Middle Ages

 The city has been fortified since the early Middle Ages, when Emperor Justinian built a fortress above Ascrivium in 535, after expelling the Ostrogoths.
 Ascrivium was plundered by the Saracens in 840.
 It was further fortified towards the peak of Saint Ivan by Constantine VII Porphyrogennetos in the 10th century.

 It was one of the more influential Dalmatian city-states, initially with a Romance-speaking population, as throughout the early Middle Ages, and until the 11th century the Dalmatian language was still spoken in Kotor.
 The city was part of Byzantine Dalmatia in that period, and the modern name of Kotor probably originated in the Byzantine name for the city: Dekatera or Dekaderon.

 In 1002, the city suffered damage under the occupation of the First Bulgarian Empire, and in the following year it was ceded to Duklja by the Bulgarian Tsar Samuil.
 Duklja, or Dioclea, was a vassal duchy of the Bulgarian Empire at the time.
 The local population resisted the pact and, taking advantage of its alliance with Dubrovnik, maintained its high autonomy.
 Duklja, the biggest Serb duchy at the time, gradually became more powerful under Vojislavljević dynasty and eventually independent from Byzantium in 1040.
 The city remained autonomous up until Duklja was once again subdued by Byzantium in 1143.

 The city was conquered in 1185 by Stefan Nemanja, the ruler of the Grand Principality of Serbia and founder of the Nemanjić dynasty.
-At that time Kotor was already an episcopal see subordinated to the archbishopric of Bari, and in 13th century, Dominican and Franciscan monasteries were established to check the spread of Bogomilism.
-Under the rule of the Nemanjić Kotor became a partially autonomous city, enjoying many privileges and maintaining its republican institutions.
-This is backed by a statute from 1301, which demonstrates that Kotor had the status of a city under Serbian rule.
-In the 14th century the commerce of Cattaro, as named in Latin scripts (in Serbian Котор, град краљев/Kotor, grad kraljev/Kotor, city of the King), rivaled that of Republic of Ragusa, and caused the Republic of Venice to be envious.
+At that time Kotor was already an episcopal see subordinated to the archbishopric of Bari, and in the 13th century, Dominican and Franciscan monasteries were established to check the spread of Bogomilism.
+Under the rule of the Nemanjić, Kotor became a partially autonomous city, enjoying many privileges and maintaining its republican institutions.
+This is evidenced by a statute from 1301, which demonstrates that Kotor had the status of a city under Serbian rule.
+In the 14th century the commerce of Cattaro, as named in Latin scripts (in Serbian Котор, град краљев/Kotor, grad kraljev/Kotor, city of the King), rivaled that of Republic of Ragusa and other important trading cities in Eastern Adriatic.
 Kotor remained the most important trading port of subsequent Serb states – Kingdom of Serbia and Serbian Empire, up to its downfall in 1371.

+In 1368, the city was attacked by the Balšići, under the rule of Đurađ I.

 After the fracturing of the Serbian Empire, the city was taken by the Kingdom of Hungary, only to change hands repeatedly between them and the Republic of Venice in the period between 1371 and 1384.
 After that, Kotor was held by the Kingdom of Bosnia under Tvrtko I Kotromanić between 1384 and 1391.
 The king of Bosnia, who claimed the Serbian throne, minted his coins in Kotor.

 After the death of Tvrtko in 1391, Kotor became fully independent, until the administration, wary of the looming Ottoman danger, asked Venice for protection.
 The city acknowledged the suzerainty of Venice in 1420.

-A document from 1332 mentions that the town had a Catholic Latin population, while outside the town walls lived Albanians.